Pupsen-Vupsen/trik-testsys-template/README.md

 ### Important files

 Testing System contains the following important files:
-- `docker-compose.yml`: This file is used to run your application via docker-compose (see section [Docker-compose](#docker-compose)).
+- `docker-compose.yml`: This file is used to run your application via docker-compose.
+(See section [Docker-compose](#docker-compose))
 - `bot-key.txt`: This file contains telegram bot token for bot working.
+(Info should be added manually)
+- `admins.txt`: This file contains administrator ID in each line for bot notifications.
+(Info should be added manually)

 ### Tasks